-14.2.12.13 <max-obs-GLS-approx-trend-coef>
+14.2.13.13 <max-obs-GLS-approx-trend-coef>

 Description: When the number of well points is more than this threshold the non-zero covariances are ignored when estimating trend coefficients.
-This amounts to replacing the GLS estimates (Eq.
+This amounts to replacing the generalized least squares estimates (Eq.
 17.18a and Eq.
-17.18b) by the WLS estimates (Eq.
+17.18b) by the weighted least squares estimates (Eq.
 17.19a and Eq.
 17.19b).
-The WLS approximation can handle a lot of well points.
-This applies when <kriging-method> is universal or bayesian.
+The weighted least squares approximation can handle a lot of well points.
+This applies when kriging-method is universal or bayesian.
 See Section 17.3.1 for details.